marvic2409/Proton/README.md

 heavens, python isn't nearly as limited.
-But then some innovator had an issue with being limited and created electronjs - a framework that allows the running of a javascript program on a desktop environment (via a browser, duh), javascript now unshackled has allowed for some great commersial/non-commersial applications from vast enterprises/solo individuals to reach just about anyone who has a Windows/Mac device.
+But then some innovator had an issue with being limited and created electronjs - a framework that allows the running of a javascript program on a desktop environment (via a browser, duh), javascript now unshackled has allowed for some great commercial/non-commercial applications from vast enterprises/solo individuals to reach just about anyone who has a Windows/Mac device.
 All thanks to electron(js).

-Proton aims to do the same for python - unshackle it from the chains of the command-line and allow it to soar dusguised as an '.exe' file. (both of which, as of now are only aims with nothing to back it up)
+Proton aims to do the same for python - unshackle it from the chains of the command-line and allow it to soar disguised as an '.exe' file. (both of which, as of now are only aims with nothing to back it up)

 # Why use proton? (and not its tried-and-tested counterparts)

-It is for 3 reasons that you should at least give Proton a chance - it is unrestrained, much more so than its competetors, with no care wether you want to improve, incorporate, use or sell it.
+It is for 3 reasons that you should at least give Proton a chance - it is unrestrained, much more so than its competitors, with no care wether you want to improve, incorporate, use or sell it.
 It is visually flexible and nuanced.
 Proton plans in some extent to leverage the full visual prowess of a browser much like its inspiration - electronjs, placing its visual capabilities and